-The time limit for the SMA to make a decision on an asylum application is 6 months from the date the application is received.
+The time limit for the Swedish Migration Agency to make a decision on an asylum application is 6 months from the date the application is received.
 However, in exceptional circumstances, the time limit can be extended with up to an additional 9 months.
-If the SMA does not respect the time limit for a decision, the applicant can make a complaint to the Parliamentary Ombudsmen (JO), which could result in criticism of the SMA.
-Additionally, the applicant has the option to request the SMA to make a decision even after the time limit has expired.
+If the Swedish Migration Agency does not respect the time limit for a decision, the applicant can make a complaint to the Parliamentary Ombudsmen (JO), which could result in criticism of the Swedish Migration Agency.
+Additionally, the applicant has the option to request the Swedish Migration Agency to make a decision even after the time limit has expired.
 Other than this there are no consequences for not respecting the time limits.

-According to The Swedish Refugee Law Center, significant differences exist between the asylum assessment units of the SMA with regards to approval rates and grant reasons.
+According to The Swedish Refugee Law Center, significant differences exist between the asylum assessment units of the Swedish Migration Agency with regards to approval rates and grant reasons.
 Although caution should be exercised when interpreting the statistics, as the analysis is based on a limited number of decisions (98), it is noteworthy that Stockholm approved asylum in 85% of Afghan asylum cases in the summer of 2022, while the overall approval rate in Gothenburg was only 28% during the same period.
+No new updated data has been retrieved but the Swedish Migration Agency updated their assessment of the security situation in Afghanistan the 6th of December 2022, effectively granting all women and girls from Afghanistan refugee status.
+This will most likely lessen the differences between the approval rates.